• Skip to primary navigation

 • Raspberry Jello - I prefer to use the Jell-O brand because the flavor is consistently good and strong.
 Bargain brands sometimes have a weaker flavor or the box makes less than 8 - ½ cup servings.

 • Crushed Pineapple - I've used "canned in own juice" and "light syrup" and both are delicious.
-You must drain the pineapple well to keep from diluting the gelatin.
+You must drain the pineapple well to prevent the gelatin from being diluted.

 • Mandarin Orange Segments - I generally buy a "canned in light syrup" for the best flavor.
 They also need to be drained well before being added to the salad.